Last Updated: 8/11/20 | August 11th, 2020

 Drink a Cocktail

 While beer and cheap drinks are still king here, there is a growing cocktail bar scene in the city.
 I’d personally rather drink a cocktail than be at a noisy bar.
-If you’re looking for the perfect cocktail, try Firehouse Lounge, Floppy Disk Repair Shop, Midnight Cowboy, Garage, Whisler’s (see below), and Weather Up (but only for happy hour, as their drinks are slightly overpriced).
+If you’re looking for the perfect cocktail, try Firehouse Lounge, Floppy Disk Repair Shop, Midnight Cowboy, Garage, or Whisler’s (see below).

 Relax at Lake Travis